 With the grace of Lord Subrahmanya and blessings of The Acharyas of Sri Shringeri Mutt, the Sabha has grown beyond everybody’s expectations and meeting the aspirations of Sthanika Brahmins, living in India and abroad.

-Sri Subrahmanya Sabha, also promoted a Charitable Trust to provide Income Tax benefits to the members and public, who generously donate for any noble cause of the Sabha and named it as “Sri Subrahmanya Sabha Charitable Trust”.
+Sri Subrahmanya Sabha, also promoted a Charitable Trust, to avail the benefits of Income Tax to the Donors, who generously donate for the noble cause of the Sabha and named it as “Sri Subrahmanya Sabha Charitable Trust”.
 The Trust is rendering service in promoting education, social and religious activities.
-The donation made to this trust is exempted from income tax under section 80G of Income Tax Act.
+The donation made to this trust is exempted from income tax under section 80G of IT Act.